11.4 Queue, Deque, and PriorityQueue

 Using Deque as a Stack

-The legacy Stack class is outdated.
-ArrayDeque is the modern recommended Stack.
+Java's Stack class is a legacy class.
+Using ArrayDeque as a stack is the modern recommended approach.

 Deque<Integer> stack = new ArrayDeque<>();